Avatar (franchise): Avatar: Fire and Ash (2025)

-A third film is planned for release on December 19, 2025.
+Avatar: Fire and Ash was written and directed by James Cameron, The cast includes Sam Worthington, Zoë Saldaña, Joel David Moore, Sigourney Weaver, CCH Pounder, Stephen Lang, Giovanni Ribisi, Kate Winslet, Cliff Curtis, Trinity Bliss, Britain Dalton, Jack Champion, David Thewlis, and Oona Chaplin, and is set shortly after the second film.

+Fire and Ash focuses on the continuing conflict between the Na'vi and the RDA with Jake's family struggling to prevent more casualties in the conflict with the RDA being aided by Mangkwan clan who live in the volcanic regions of Pandora.

 Interviews in mid-2010 suggested that the third film would explore more of the Alpha Centauri system, but the script was not completed until late 2015.
 Fire and Ash started shooting simultaneously with The Way of Water in New Zealand on September 25, 2017; filming was completed in late December 2020.
-The film will introduce a new aggressive Na'vi clan known as 'Ash People' who reside near volcanoes.
+The film introduced a new aggressive Na'vi clan known as 'Ash People' who reside near volcanoes.
 Cameron announced the film's title in 2024.
+Like its predecessor, the film was delayed several times, initially being scheduled for a December 2015 release.
+It was released on December 19, 2025.

 Avatar 4 (2029)

 A fourth film is planned for release on December 21, 2029.
-Jon Landau said that, due to a six-year time skip in the first act, a third of Avatar 4 has already been filmed to account for the aging of the child actors, and on September 9, 2022, it was announced at the D23 Expo that principal photography had officially begun for Avatar 4.
-However, in January 2024, Cameron said that he would not start filming the remainder of Avatar 4 until after the release of Avatar: Fire and Ash.
-Cameron stated that Avatar: The Tulkun Rider is being considered as a possible title for the fourth film.
+Jon Landau said that, due to an eight-year time skip in the first act, a third of Avatar 4 has already been filmed to account for the aging of the child actors.
+However, he said that he would not continue filming the remainder of Avatar 4 until after the release of Avatar: Fire and Ash.
+In November 2025, Cameron said the next two sequels would not be produced if Fire and Ash was unsuccessful at the box office, but that he "will write a book" instead to resolve the "one open thread" the third installment leaves open.
+While Avatar: Fire and Ash made $1.5 billion at the global box office and was therefore highly profitable, this was a relative disappointment compared to the first two films.
+Exact plans of budgeting and scheduling Avatar 4 and 5 remain unfinished as of August 2026.

 Avatar 5 (2031)

-A fifth and final film has been announced and is scheduled for December 19, 2031.
+A fifth film has been announced and is scheduled for December 19, 2031.
+It is currently planned to be the last film of the franchise.
 Jon Landau stated that part of Avatar 5 will take place on Earth, with Neytiri visiting the planet.
-Cameron stated that Avatar: The Quest for Eywa is being considered as a possible title for the fifth and final film.
+Cameron stated that Avatar: The Quest for Eywa is being considered as a possible title for the film.

+Future

+Cameron said he would consider making sixth and seventh films if there was demand for them.
+However, he said that due to his age he would have to train a successor to direct them.